Interplay between Markovianity and Progressive Quenching: Summary and Remarks

 In the previous works \cite{PQ-KS-BV-pre2018, PQ-CM-KS-2020, PQ-CM-KS-2022} we have studied the ``hidden'' martingale property in the progressive quenching (PQ), that is, the martingale property of the mean of the next quenched spin, associated with the stochastic evolution of the total quenched magnetization.
 In the present work, we have demonstrated and numerically verified that the canonical property of the two-story ensemble is behind the martingality and that both the detailed balance and the Markovianity of the stochastic evolution are required for such structure to be maintained.
-Under these conditions, the canonicity is conserved even without allowing the unquenched spins to reach a quasi-equilibrium before the subsequent fixation of spins as far as the system starts with a canonical thermal ensemble. (cf. When we go down to a more microscopic scale the detailed balance may become incompatible with the quenching operation.)
-When the two-story canonical structure is assured the hidden martingale holds through the tower-rule applied to the conditional canonical expectations.
+Under these conditions, the canonicity is conserved even without allowing the unquenched spins to reach a quasi-equilibrium before the subsequent fixation of spins as far as the system starts with a canonical thermal ensemble. (cf. When we go down to a more microscopic scale, the detailed balance may become incompatible with the quenching operation.)
+When the two-story canonical structure is assured, the hidden martingale holds through the tower-rule applied to the conditional canonical expectations.

-The operation of PQ amounts to stretching to infinity the microscopic response time of individual spin, which is $\varepsilon$ for the Glauber model.
-Based on this observation we applied the notion of PQ to the general Markovian transition network on the one hand, and also to the non-Markovian models on the other hand.
+We also extended the PQ on the generic transition network having a unique initial steady state.
+We could characterize sequences of path history (i.e. growing filtration) and constitute the martingale process based on the conditional expectation associated with this filtration.

 In the non-Markovian process, even when the system realizes a trajectory-wise detailed balance, the quenching may involve uncontrollable/unobservable modifications in the underlying freedoms that constitute the memory of the observable parts, and such changes can cause the breaking of canonicity of the observable part.